 Gastroschisis is a birth defect of the abdominal wall, which is not fully formed when a child is born.
-The abdominal contents protrude through a gap in the abdominal wall and are exposed to the outside of the body and vulnerable to infection.
+The abdominal contents protrude through a gap in the abdominal wall and are exposed to the outside of the body and are thus vulnerable to infection.

 Overall, children born with this condition have an excellent prognosis and today, the survival rate is around 90% to 95%.

-In many cases, the condition is detected during a prenatal check using ultrasound scanning, which allows time to plan the birth and discuss the best way to manage the condition.
+In many cases, gastroschisis is detected during a prenatal check using ultrasound scanning, which allows time to plan the birth and discuss the best way to manage the condition.
 Once the baby is born, the exposed bowel is immediately covered with a sterile material and the baby is administered fluids using a drip.
-A tube is used to drain away bile from the stomach and reduce the risk of vomiting during surgery.
+A tube is also used to drain away bile from the stomach and reduce the risk of vomiting during surgery.

 For a staged repair, the surgeon places a mesh over the intestine to contain and protect it.
 This is then suspended above the child and gravity eventually moves the intestine back down inside the abdomen.
-The mesh sac is tightened regularly until all of the intestine has moved back into the abdomen.
+The mesh sack is tightened regularly until all of the intestines has moved back into the abdomen.